The entire book appears at this link with chapters added after appearing online:

 kinfolk are engaged in the receiving end of the bailout scandal.

-president of the Denver based Silverado Banking, Savings and Loan
+president of Denver-based Silverado Banking, Savings and Loan

 Association despite having no banking experience.

-The Silverado goes belly up in 1988 resulting in a $1
+Silverado goes belly up in 1988 resulting in a $1 billion government bailout.

 The federal Office of Thrift Supervision accepts an